 Get Creative With Your Clothes

-You’d be surprised how multi-purpose some clothing items are.
+You’d be surprised how multi-purpose some clothing items are…and I’m not even talking about umbrella hats.
 Sometimes it takes an interesting situation, like sleeping in airports, to bring out that creative flow.

 - The Sweatshirt Pillow: Surprisingly, not that uncomfortable.

-- The Oversized Shirt Luggage Cover: If you’re worried about someone digging in your bag while you snooze, put an oversized shirt or sweatshirt on your backpack or small suitcase, like its wearing it.
-It’s not a lock, but it makes access more difficult.
-It also looks pretty funny.
+- The Oversized Shirt Luggage Cover: If you’re worried about someone digging in your bag while you snooze, put an oversized shirt or sweatshirt on your backpack or small suitcase.
+It’s not a lock, but it makes access more difficult — not to mention looks pretty funny.

-- The Headband Eye Cover: For when you forgot your eye mask.
+- The Headband Eye Cover: An underprepared traveler’s eye mask.

 Plan Your Snacks Accordingly